JunhoYoon95/JunhoYoon95/README.md

 ### Hi there 👋

-I'm Junho, a software engineer who loves coding and traveling.
+I'm Junho, a software engineer with a passion for coding and traveling.
 - How to reach me: enffl95@icloud.com